 Scheduled tasks (Cron Jobs)

 In previous Magento 2 versions (version below 2.4) There are three cron jobs that need to be set up in order for Magento 2 to function correctly.
 However as of Magento 2.4 there is just the one Cron job that is required for Magento to work.
-This cron job gets set up automatically for you if have selected Magento 2 as the application when adding the site to STORM.
+This cron job gets set up automatically for you if have selected Magento 2 as the application when adding the site to the platform.

 You can check these have been set up correctly in the website dashboard under “Scheduled Tasks”